Market Efficient Portfolios in a Systemic Economy: Introduction

-A related study by \cite{contschaaning2017} develops a systemic stress testing model, and compares the asset pricing implications of threshold based versus target leveraging. \cite{wagner2011systemic} analyzes the tradeoff between diversity on the systemic level and diversification at the banking level.
-While we focus on the centralized problem of maximizing market efficiency, \cite{wagner2011systemic} considers the privately optimal solution.
-Specifically, he analyzes the Nash equilibrium of portfolio holdings in an economy consisting of a continuum of infinitesimally small investors with limited liability, each of them suffering liquidation costs only if he is not the only one to liquidate assets.\footnote{Portfolio similarity has also been considered in other industry sectors than banking.
-In the insurance industry, \cite{Mila} find a strong positive relationship between the portfolio similarity of pair of insurance companies, and their quarterly common sales during the following year.}
+\cite{wagner2011systemic} analyzes the tradeoff between diversity on the systemic level and diversification at the banking level.
+While we focus on the centralized problem of maximizing market efficiency, \cite{wagner2011systemic} considers the privately optimal solution. {\Red \cite{Suff} study the resilience of a financial system with respect to asset sales by distressed institutions.
+They define a system to be resilient if the number of shares sold during the fire-sales process goes to zero as the shock becomes small.
+Unlike their study, we study the implications of purchases and sales on market efficiency.}\footnote{Portfolio similarity has also been considered in other industry sectors than banking.
+In the insurance industry, \cite{Mila} find a strong positive relationship between the portfolio similarity of insurance companies, and their quarterly common sales during the following year.}

-Finally, our work is related to a branch of literature that has analyzed the stability of portfolio allocations, diversification, and heavy tail risks of portfolios.
+Our work is also related to a branch of literature that has analyzed the stability of portfolio allocations, diversification, stress testing, and heavy tail risks of portfolios. \cite{contschaaning2017} develops a systemic stress testing model, and compares the asset pricing implications of threshold based versus target leveraging.
 Using a generalized branching process approach, \cite*{caccioli2014stability} identify a critical threshold for leverage which separates stable from unstable portfolio allocations (see also \cite{raffestin2014diversification}).
-In a risk-sharing context, \cite{ibragimov2011diversification} analyze the tradeoff of diversity and diversification for heavy-tailed risk portfolio distributions.
-They show that the incentives of intermediaries (for diversification) and society (for diversity) are not necessarily aligned.
-Their findings are confirmed by results of \cite*{beale2011individual}, who analyze the individually and systemically optimal allocations in a simplified loss model consisting of a small number of banks and assets.
+In a risk-sharing context, \cite{ibragimov2011diversification} analyze the tradeoff of diversity and diversification for heavy-tailed risk portfolio distributions. \cite*{beale2011individual} analyze the individually and systemically optimal allocations in a simplified loss model consisting of a small number of banks and assets.